 Bearskin Aviation Service opens at the Joplin Regional Airport.

-Lloyd Divine wins a gold Addy for design of the 2004 Culture Week poster, along with a silver ADDY for the design of the Nation’s website.
+Lloyd Divine is awarded a gold Addy for design of the 2004 Culture Week poster, along with a silver ADDY for the design of the Nation’s website.

 A $794,700 grant is received to construct an addition to the tribe’s preschool.